Faction politics take back seat in LDP leadership race as general election looms

-The outcome of Japan's ruling party leadership race, which will choose the successor to Prime Minister Yoshihide Suga, has become more difficult to anticipate now that four senior lawmakers have entered the race, raising the possibility of a runoff.
+The outcome of Japan’s ruling party leadership race, which will choose the successor to Prime Minister Yoshihide Suga, has become more difficult to anticipate now four senior lawmakers have entered the race, raising the possibility of a runoff.

 But one thing is certain: Liberal Democratic Party lawmakers are under greater pressure to heed public opinion on who should succeed Suga than play by faction rules.